Qatar throws Egypt $2.5 billion lifeline to prop up pound

 The Egyptian pound weakened to a record low of about 6.48 to the dollar on Tuesday after the central bank offered $60 million in the latest of a series of foreign currency auctions introduced in an attempt to contain the currency crisis.

-The pound has weakened 4.6 percent on the interbank market and the central bank has spent a total of $420 million in the auctions since the system began on December 30.
+The pound has weakened 4.6 percent on the interbank market since the system began on December 30.
+The central bank auctioned a total of $300 million in auctions last week.

-Foreign reserves have fallen by more than $20 billion and the currency has lost more than a tenth of its value and during the turbulent political transition since Mubarak's fall and the flight of tourists and investors, two Egypt's main sources of foreign exchange.
+The currency has lost more than a tenth of its value during the turbulent political transition since Mubarak's fall.

-(Additional reporting by Cairo Bureau Raissa Kasolowsky in Dubai and Joe Bavier in Abidjan; Writing by Patrick Werr; Editing by Alistair Lyon and Giles Elgood)
+(Additional reporting by Cairo Bureau and Raissa Kasolowsky in Dubai; Writing by Patrick Werr; Editing by Alistair Lyon)